 Kitchens pictured above are from B&Q, Wickes, Magnet, Ikea and Wren Kitchens (in order shown).

-Often, when people think about their ultimate kitchen, they picture a lavish kitchen island.
-Kitchen islands come in many shapes and sizes - and fulfil different purposes.
+Often, when people think about their ultimate kitchen, a lavish kitchen island is part of the picture.
+Kitchen islands come in many shapes and sizes and fulfil different purposes.
 They are:

-Think about how you are going to use it in relation to the rest of your kitchen.
+Think about how you're going to use your island in relation to the rest of your kitchen.
 What do you want it for?
 How will it affect the workings of the rest of your kitchen?
 Once you know that, you can be clearer on what size and type to get, as well as how to position it.

-Whatever you do, one key thing to keep in mind is how much space it will take up and what useable space you will have around it.
-Think about the 'kitchen triangle' - it helps you plot out the distance you need to leave between different parts in your kitchen.
+Whatever you do, one key thing to keep in mind is how much space it will take up and what usable space you will have around it.
+Think about the 'kitchen triangle', which helps you plot out the distance you need to leave between different parts in your kitchen.

-Our gallery includes a range of kitchen ideal ideas - from kitchen islands with seating to statement islands - to help get you thinking about what you want.
+Our gallery includes a range of kitchen ideas, from kitchen islands with seating to statement islands, to help get you thinking about what you want.

 Freestanding islands add a different feel to the space, showing off the floor and making it feel more open.
 They also allow you to mix and match different styles and play around with storage options.